CableguyWoW/TSWoW-Auto-Installer/README.md

 - **Run Map/DBC Extractor**: Extract Map and DBC files for use in the game world.
 - **Run VMap Extractor**: Extract VMap files for navigation and environment mapping.
 - **Run Mmaps Extractor**: Extract MMap files for advanced pathfinding.
-- **Setup Realmlist**: Configure the realmlist to connect game clients to the server.
-- **Setup World Restarter Scripts**: Create scripts to automatically restart the World server.
-- **Setup Misc Scripts**: Install any miscellaneous scripts required for server operations.
-- **Setup Crontab**: Schedule automated tasks using crontab for maintenance and backups.
-- **Setup Script Alias**: Create command aliases for easier access to commonly used commands.
-- **Start Worldserver**: Launch the World server.